 Normally speaking, the Baring Bingham run under its sponsored title of the Turners’ Novices’ Hurdle has the most Cheltenham horses entered up in it.
 This is because this race is over an intermediate trip between the Supreme and Albert Bartlett.

-All are Irish-trained.
-There will probably be some overlap with the Ultima Handicap Chase, National Hunt Chase, Fulke Walwyn Kim Muir Challenge Cup and the new Grade 2 Jack Richards Novices’ Limited Handicap Chase with such Cheltenham runners, though:
+There will probably also be some overlap with the Ultima Handicap Chase, National Hunt Chase and Fulke Walwyn Kim Muir Challenge Cup, as well as the Grade 2 Jack Richards Novices’ Limited Handicap Chase with such Cheltenham runners, though.

 With this last Grade 1 novice hurdle of the Festival being a real test of stamina, intended Cheltenham runners don’t always emerge until late on.
-See who has this option:
+Here is the list of 83 initial entries that have this long-distance option:

 There is also a Grade 1 National Hunt Flat races at the Festival.
 This is for Cheltenham horses that haven’t jumped any obstacles under Rules.
-Some 33 initial entries were made for the Champion Bumper in 2025, reduced to 25 at the confirmation stage and a final field of 18:
+We’ll find out in February how many horses have an entry in the Champion Bumper of 2026 when it closes!